lancedalanon/employee-management-backend/README.md

 ## GitHub Actions CI/CD

-This project includes a **`.yml`** file for GitHub Actions, which automates Continuous Integration and Deployment (CI/CD) workflows.
-Every time you push code to the repository, the following steps are executed:
+This project includes a **GitHub Actions** workflow for Continuous Integration (CI) to automate testing whenever changes are pushed to the repository.
+The workflow is configured to run tests on the **main** branch and during pull requests.

-1. **Install Dependencies**: Composer installs Laravel and its dependencies.
-2. **Run Unit and Feature Tests**: PHPUnit tests are run to ensure the functionality of the system.
-This includes both unit and feature testing of the API.
-3. **Deployment to Render**: After successful testing, the application can be deployed to Render (if configured).

 ### Example GitHub Actions Workflow (`.github/workflows/laravel.yml`)

 ```yaml
 name: Laravel CI